 Applications will be evaluated on artistic merit and quality of work.
 Applicants must have a minimum GPA of 2.5, and a score of 19 and above on the ACT or 1000 and above on SAT test.

 Please have all of these things collected and ready before you begin your application.
 They will be uploaded as you complete and submit your application.
-Remember that the deadline is Friday, December 10, 2023 at 5 p.m.
+Remember that the deadline is Friday, November 8, 2024 at 5 p.m.

 In addition to the ACT panel of judges who make the scholarship award selections, the college and university representatives will have access to your audition materials.
 They will be able to review your material multiple times and share it with colleagues so put your best foot forward.
 They may call you back to visit their booth at the college fair to speak with you further about opportunities in their theatre programs, or reach out to you directly.

 Acting/Musical Theatre: Your audition may not exceed 90 seconds.
 You should slate at the top of your audition.
-This should include: your name; play and playwright of your monologue(s); and the title of the song and show/musical (if including a musical selection).
+This should include: your name; play and playwright of your monologue(s); and title of song and show/musical (if including a musical selection).
 Your slate of name and selection do not count in the time.
 You must include a monologue.

 You may present:

 Your audition should be recorded with good lighting (we suggest a ring light) and a non-distracting background.
 We should see at least from your waist up.
 The audition should be from one take and not edited as if you were performing it live.
-A clip from a show that you have been in, a performance reel, a commercial clip, or professionally edited studio tape is not allowed.
+A clip from a show that you have been in, performance reel, commercial clip, or professionally edited studio tape is not allowed.

 Technical Theatre: Your audition/presentation should not exceed 5 minutes.
 You should present your portfolio.